kranthikiran01/blog/_posts/2016-01-02-print-a-div-using-js.md

 share: true
 ---

 One day while working on one of the many projects, I had to print a HTML div using __Javascript__.
 A naive way would be to use the `window.print()` function with the **onclick** handler of the button.
 But, this has issues with the whole body of the page being printed in the output.
 I wanted only specific HTML *div* uniquely identified by an ID to be printed and not the whole body of the page.
-Hence, I found this below function to be very useful and being using it in similar scenarios whenever I need a certain *div* to be printed.
+Hence, I found this below function to be very useful and have been using it in similar scenarios whenever I need a certain *div* to be printed.

 {%highlight javascript%}
 <script>